leanprover/theorem_proving_in_lean4/type_classes.rst

     -- END
     end hidden

-With this added to the earlier instance declarations, type class instance can infer, for example, a default element of ``nat × bool × unit``:
+With this added to the earlier instance declarations, type class instance can infer, for example, a default element of ``nat × bool``:

 .. code-block:: lean